 The Museum of Carpet, set up in the Stour Vale Mills, presents traditional cloth weaving techniques on 19th century handlooms as well as magnificent 19th & 20th century power looms still weaving carpet.
-Cloth products and the carpet woven on these looms are for sale in the museum shop.
 The story of Carpet Manufacture in Kidderminster is told in a series of galleries through films, hands-on activities, including a design your own carpet projection, and demonstrations from volunteers with their own stories of working in the industry.
-An extensive design archive and technical library is available for reference and research.

 |Infrastructure for children:|